-The UMFA’s modern and contemporary collection encompasses art in most media, including painting, sculpture, video, mixed media, interdisciplinary work, and works on paper including prints, drawings, and photographs.
-The collection focuses on art production from the post-World War II era to the present but also reaches further back in time to examine the development of modernism in the late nineteenth and early twentieth centuries.
-The collection supports the study of the canonical narrative of modernism, but because art and its histories do not unfold in straightforward ways, the collection also acknowledges contradictory and marginalized art practices to better understand the complexities of modern and contemporary thought and expression.
+The modern and contemporary collection is broad, encompassing art from around the world in a range of media, including painting, sculpture, video, mixed media, interdisciplinary work, and works on paper including prints, drawings, and photographs.
+The collection focuses on art production post-World War II to the present and can support the study of canonical art history, but because art and its histories do not unfold in straightforward ways, collection exhibitions also acknowledge contradictory and marginalized art practices to better understand the complexities of modern and contemporary thought and expression.

 The significance of the modern and contemporary collection is largely due to the forward-thinking patron Phyllis Cannon Wattis, whose vision and commitment has supported acquisitions since 1968.
 Born in Salt Lake City in 1905, the great-granddaughter of Utah pioneer Brigham Young eventually moved to San Francisco, where she helped to shape the Bay area’s thriving art community.
 Throughout her life, Wattis maintained ties with Utah, and her relationship with the UMFA blossomed under the stewardship of the dynamic Frank Sanguinetti, UMFA director 1967–2002.
 Working closely with Sanguinetti, Wattis guided the Museum onto new ground and ensured that innovative, contemporary work would always be a strength of the collection.